-1 about 31 is opinion has been prepared for inclusion in the prospectus dated on or out 31 May 2011 (Prospectus) for the subscription of shares in 701 Mechelle Limited (Company or DV01).
-2 inion provides a broad summary of the following tax implications spect to the ownership of shares in DV01 (Shares) and the Share buy cility: 2.1 Australia an income tax implications to: 2.1.1 Australian tax resident individual shareholders; 2.1.2 Australian tax resident corporate shareholders; 2.1.3 Australian tax resident complying superannuation fund shareholders; and 2.1.4 Non-Australian tax resident shareholders.
-2.2 Australia an stamp duty implications.
-3 This opinion is general in nature and shareholders should seek their own independent professional advice that considers the tax implications in respect of their specific circumstances.
+- This opinion has been prepared for inclusion in the prospectus dated on or about 31 May 2011 (Prospectus) for the subscription of shares in DV01 Mechelle Limited (Company or DV01). - The opinion provides a broad summary of the following tax implications with respect to the ownership of shares in DV01 (Shares) and the Share buy back facility: - 2.1 Australian income tax implications to: - 2.1.1 Australian tax resident individual shareholders; - 2.1.2 Australian tax resident corporate shareholders; - 2.1.3 Australian tax resident complying superannuation fund shareholders; and - 2.1.4 Non-Australian tax resident shareholders. - 2.2 Australian stamp duty implications. - This opinion is general in nature and shareholders should seek their own independent professional advice that considers the tax implications in respect of their specific circumstances.
 DLA Piper Australia is not licensed to provide financial product advice under the Corporations Act 2001 and taxation is only one of the matters that should be considered when making a decision on a financial product.
 You should consider taking advice from an Australian Financial Services Licence holder before making a decision on a financial product.